sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

-A tuner for kodi favorites list
+A tuner for kodi favourites list

 INTRODUCTION